cloudmesh/client/docs/source/man/man.rst

     Description:
         commands used to boot, start or delete servers of a cloud

-        vm boot [options...]
+        vm default [options...]
+Displays default parameters that are set for VM boot. vm boot [options...]
 Boots servers on a cloud, user may specify flavor, image .etc, otherwise default values
                                     will be used, see how to set default values